-Introduction: All of mankind is born into the family of the 'First Adam' and lives under the curse and bondage of his deadly headship, and can only be delivered from his sway when born again into the family of Jesus Christ, the 'Last Adam.'
-Christ's work as the 'Last Adam' is a cornerstone of the Reformation and our focus in Romans 5 in our notes this week.
-Let us turn to Romans 5:12-21 to see how grace wins us over from the dead family of the first Adam as we celebrate the Reformation this week.
+Introduction: All of mankind is born into the family of the 'First Adam' and lives under the curse and bondage of his deadly headship.
+We can only be delivered from his sway when born again into the family of the 'Last Adam.'
+Christ's work as the 'Last Adam' is a cornerstone of the Reformation and our focus in much of Romans 5 in our notes this week.
+This is why we celebrate Christ's Resurrection at Easter: Because, in Christ's rising, God's grace ransoms us from the dead family of the first Adam through the birth, death, resurrection and reign of the Lord Jesus Christ!